Marking the Armistice centenary

-To mark the centenary of the 1918 Armistice, communities across Scotland have been recording their local church bells to contribute to the composition of a new work by SCO Associate Composer Martin Suckling, Meditation (after Donne).
+To mark the centenary of the 1918 Armistice, communities across Scotland recorded their local church bells to contribute to the composition of a new work by SCO Associate Composer Martin Suckling, Meditation (after Donne).

 From where have you received your recordings?